-During the last Shareholders' Meeting, five directors were appointed, three of which are external and independent directors pursuant to effective regulations (one of them was appointed by the Federal Social Security Administration).
-The same happens with the number and breakdown of alternate directors.
-The proportion of independent members broadly exceeds the effective corporate requirement that at least 20% of all board members be independent.
+During the last Shareholders' Meeting, five directors were appointed, three of which according to the law, are external and independent directors (one of them was appointed by the Federal Social Security Administration).
+The number and structure of alternate members remains the same.
+The percentage of independent members widely exceeds the 20% threshold set by effective corporate regulations.
 The Company considers that this proportion is consistent with the Company's capital structure.